-- Two amateur cyclists have planned to cycle between the capitals of Lithuania and Germany, illustrating the Lithuanian cyclist community’s determination to support Ukraine in the shameless conflict started by russia.
+- Two amateur cyclists have planned to cycle between the capitals of Lithuania and Germany, illustrating the Lithuanian cyclist community’s determination to support Ukraine after the Russian full-scale invasion.

 - After leaving Vilnius and crossing Suwalki – Olsztyn – Gdansk – Slupsk – Szczecin, in 6 days, we successfully reached Berlin and raised the Ukrainian flag near Brandenburg Gate.
 The total distance we did was 1211 km or ~200 km per day on average.

 - We successfully raised the money fund of 2117,85 EUR that we transferred to NGO Blue/Yellow after the trip.

 - Our idea was to draw attention to the fact that EU governments spend a tremendous amount of money paying for Russian oil&gas.
 We encouraged communities to act immediately, requesting to stop oil&gas imports and squeezing Kremlin’s core revenue streams.

 - Bicycles were an excellent tool for demonstrating an alternative way to move that doesn’t require fossil fuels.
 With this also we wanted to emphasize the importance of switching to renewables.

 It was February.
 I kept thinking about where I could go cycling from my hometown Vilnius this year.
 Previously, straight from my garage, I had gone to Greece, Latvia, and Poland.
 “Poland… why not extend this direction by reaching Germany…”.
 That’s how Berlin appeared on our horizon.